tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 </details>

-## GoldenDict
+## MDX

 [GoldenDict](https://wiki.archlinux.org/index.php/GoldenDict)
 is yet another dictionary lookup program that can be used for learning Japanese.
-GoldenDict supports MDX dictionaries.
+GoldenDict supports `MDX` dictionaries.
-It can read EPWING dictionaries as well, but the feature is very clunky in my experience.
+It can read `EPWING` dictionaries as well, but the feature is very clunky in my experience.
 Qolibri is much better for EPWING.

-I don't use GoldenDict myself, and I don't know how to use it, so currently there's no guide for it on this site.

 `Epistularum` made a collection of MDX dictionaries for GoldenDict.